Medium roast coffee is what many of us drink every day. It's what we make when we're in a hurry and just need to get stuff done.

 "Adding the plunger to the French press beaker."

-The medium roast coffee beans are rich and light, making them perfect for that kind of preparation.
+The medium roast coffee beans are rich yet light, making them perfect for this type of preparation.

-It can also be brewed with just about any kind of filter, but medium-roasted coffee tastes its best if allowed to steep for four minutes or more instead of drip, which can take less than four minutes to make.
+It can also be brewed with just about any kind of filter, but medium-roasted coffee tastes its best if allowed to steep for four minutes or more, rather than using a drip method, which can take less than four minutes to make.

 My favorite coffee brewers with a filter are the Chemex and Hario V60.
-Both coffee brewers make excellent coffee using medium roast coffee beans.
+Both coffee brewers produce excellent coffee using medium roast coffee beans.

 What does medium roast coffee taste like?